Tech Exec Was FBI Source for Years; Sussmann Billed Clinton Campaign for Alfa Bank Thumb Drives

 But the defense is basically saying they're not allowed to straight out argue it because it's illegal.

-So you have to get creative and say, my client, Michael Sussman was doing this amazing work for Hillary Clinton.
+So you have to get creative and say, my client, Michael Sussman, was doing this amazing work for Hillary Clinton.

-We know everybody hated Donald Trump, so just acquit him anyway because he was, you know, there to Michael Sussman was there to save the world against the evil Donald Trump.
+So just acquit him anyway, because he was, you know, there to, he, Michael Sussman, was there to save the world against the evil Donald Trump.

-It's a very tough sell, um, especially when the evidence is so damning in this case as it is.
+It's a very tough sell, especially when the evidence is so damning in this case as it is.

 And the prosecution can, and also the other thing I should say before moving to prosecution is, you know, the defense was arguing the burden of proof.

-Uh look, as a public defender, you always remind the jury what the burden of proof is.
+Look, as a public defender, you always remind the jury what the burden of proof is.

-But if you have to rest on it and make it a big part of your case, uh, you're asking everyday human beings to set aside the government's evidence and to look at some other paint dot on the wall, and hopefully they'll be mesmerized by it enough to return an acquittal.
+But if you have to rest on it and make it a big part of your case, you're asking everyday human beings to set aside the government's evidence and to look at some other paint dot on the wall.

 So it's going to be a tough sell.

-Um, I've looked at all the media coverage about it today.
+I've looked at all the media coverage about it today.

-Half the world is saying he's getting convicted, the other half is saying he's not.
+Half the world is saying he's getting convicted.

 And that's what makes these cases so tough.

-And um should be the basis for so many more investigations and prosecutions and congressional oversight because, you know, as a side note, Devin Nunes and I subpoenaed 17 times over this information from the Department of Justice and the FBI, and it was never turned over to us.
+But I think the information that was revealed by John Durham's team in the case against Michael Sussman has been so revealing for all the reasons we talked about and should be the basis for so many more investigations and prosecutions and congressional oversight because, you know, as a side note, Devin Nunes and I subpoenaed 17 times over this information from the Department of Justice and the FBI, and it was never turned over to us.

 And that just shows you how bad some of the corrupt cops at the FBI and DOJ were.